AnnaCharbadze/C1-Project/README.md

 # C1_Project - School Database Application

 This project is a Minimum Viable Product (MVP) that demonstrates read functionality for a School Database using ASP.NET Core Web API and MVC.
 The application connects to a MySQL database named School and retrieves data for Teachers, Students, and Courses.
 It gets records in JSON format and displayes MVC pages.
-A search functionality was also implemented.
+A search functionality is also implemented.

 ## Features